To say that pharmacy began the current fiscal year with a high level of uncertainty – a major contributor to anxiety levels – is to state the obvious.

 I guess that personal financial resources and their investment return would be a starting point.

 Investment decisions are always governed by the return they generate and it is a given that investments that have a reducing return need to be adjusted or disposed of.
+For example, selecting the best day trading platform is essential for maximizing returns.

 At the moment there is an enormous amount of capital leaving community pharmacy to find a new and more stable home.